HW-PlayersPatch/File_Share/ChangeLists/All Builds/Full Change List.md

 * Kamikaze damage adjusted on some units to prevent exploits, and resolve typos.
 * Lowered death/scuttle blast range on frigates, motherships, carriers, shipyards, and battle cruisers (so fighters and corvettes can better survive capital ship battles).
 * High unit caps: Destroyers 9->7, Missile Destroyers 4->3, Cruisers 4->3.
 Huge unit caps: Destroyers 14->11.
+* Note: the base research times below get faster with each research ship/module.

 ## Hiigaran
 * Hiigaran is largely the same as in Homeworld 2 Classic (hw2c), but with several improvements and many tweaks for better balance vs hw1 races.
 The biggest difference from hw2c is single tiered upgrades to balance against Homeworld 1 races that do not have upgrades (as implimented in the 2.0 patch).